IBMStreams/streams-resource-templates/CustomImageNewUser/README.md

        - name: <secret-name>
   ```

-For details about how to build a Docker image and specify the custom resource templates, see [**_Customizing your application resource_**](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-streams/admin-app.html).
+For details about how to build a Docker image and specify the custom resource templates, see [**_Customizing your application resource_**](https://www.ibm.com/support/knowledgecenter/SSQNUZ_latest/svc-streams/admin-app.html).

+A sample script, build.sh, can be used to build a custom application image.
+For details, download the script and run ./build.sh --help.
+The script is in the base directory for this repository.